Gender Identity Discrimination

 Other unlawful behaviour

-It is also against the law to offend, humiliate, intimidate, insult or ridicule a person because of their gender identity (see separate brochure: Offensive behaviour).
+It is also against the law to offend, humiliate, intimidate, insult or ridicule a person because of their gender identity, or to publicly incite hatred, serious contempt or severe ridicule on the basis of gender identity (see separate brochures: Offensive behaviour and Inciting others).

 Exceptions to the law

-There are no specific exceptions to discrimination on the basis of gender identity under Tasmanian law.
+There are no specific exceptions (defences) to discrimination on the basis of gender identity under the Tasmanian Anti-Discrimination Act 1998.
 There are general exceptions that may apply.
 For example, providing specific health services to people with diverse gender identities is likely to be allowed.

 Do you feel you have been discriminated against on the basis of gender identity?